A visit to the Nene Valley Railway at Wansford in 2017 with photos of the steam locomotives and Deltics that were running on the railway that day.

-The star attraction was the 100mph A1 Pacific 60163 Tornado which was on a short visit.
+The star attraction was the 100mph A1 Pacific 60163 Tornado which was on a short visit to the NVR railway.
 It is truly a magnificent piece of engineering and is a credit to all involved in its construction and maintenance.

-As we arrived, Tornado had just brought a train into the platform at Wansford.
+As we arrived, Tornado had just brought a train into the platform at Wansford railway station.
 Coupled to BR carriages, some in maroon livery, and with the railway staff attired in period uniform, it was a scene of a time long past.
 Clearly the visitors’ attire gave the game away.
 Spot the somersault starting signal on the gantry above.

 Tornado was working ‘The Fenman’ as shown by the carriage board.
 Introduced in 1949, the train had two portions which came together in the morning or divided in the evening at Cambridge.
 One portion served stations from or to Hunstanton and the other one from or to Bury St Edmunds.